apresland/scala-microservices/README.md

 Spark is an open-source cluster computing framework.
 Spark supports batch-processing and stream-processing (micro-batch) and allows Lamba architectures to be efficiently implemented since the Stream and Batch APIs are the same and single data-logic implementation can be used for both.
 Sparks Scala API is highly performant so that applications built on Akka and Spark can be develoope with the same tools and philisophy.
 It supports all relevant NoSQL and SQL solutions.

 ## Akka
-Akka is an implementation of the Actor model that allows the construction of highly distributed reactive applications.
+Akka is a framework that allows the construction of highly distributed reactive applications using Actors and Streams.
 Combining with Scala as the development language many useful aspects of functional programming can leveraged to proivide concise solutions.
 Since Akka 2.4 REST services are also supported.

 ## Cassandra
 Cassandra is a column-oriented databank that is distributed, linearly scaleable to the number of machines in the computing cluster.
 Cassandras integrates seamlessly with Spark so that distributed operations can be executed local to the data.
 This data-locality means that IO operations are minimized and the CPUs only process data found locally on disk.